Miranda Maverick

-Miranda Rachelle Maverick (born July 1, 1997) is an American mixed martial artist who competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
+Miranda Rachelle Maverick (born July 1, 1997) is an American mixed martial artist who competes in the women's Flyweight division of the Ultimate Fighting Championship (UFC).
 She competed in Flyweight division of the Invicta Fighting Championships.
+As of September 9, 2025, she is #10 in the UFC women's flyweight rankings.

 Background

 Maverick was born in Tunas, Missouri.
 She grew up working on her family farm moving around many states in the Midwest and Southern United States, earning her the strength that she is known for within the martial arts community.
 She started grappling when she was sixteen after encouragement by her father while watching Ronda Rousey fight on the television.
 She also joined her high school wrestling team at Buffalo High School in Buffalo, Missouri her senior year and competed on the men's varsity team until discovering that she would not be going to college for wrestling.
 She then stopped to focus on wrestling, instead turning her sights on MMA soon after she graduated high school.

 Despite concentrating in mixed martial arts, Maverick graduated with honors from Drury University, majoring in psychology and sociology in 2018.
 Maverick then relocated to Norfolk, VA to pursue a PhD in Industrial/Organizational Psychology at Old Dominion University.